h3ides/0202/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.
+This repository contains the code corresponding to an in-depth tutorial available on this YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.

-If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!
+visual learning, this is the perfect resource .

 <a href="https://youtu.be/QRrPE9aj3wI?feature=shared" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/1736fca5-a031-4854-8c09-bc110e3bc16d" /></a>

 ## <a name="introduction">🤖 Introduction</a>

-Develop a sushi website showcasing popular food, trending sushi, and drinks using HTML and CSS with smooth subtle animations.
+Develop a website showcasing popular food, trending , and drinks using HTML and CSS with subtle animations.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>